In Control (The Americans): Critical reviews

 "In Control" received positive reviews from critics.
-Eric Goldman of IGN gave the episode a "great" 8.8 out of 10 and wrote, "This was a notable episode of The Americans, involving the first big real life 'event' the show has used, as Elizabeth and Phillip found everything in turmoil in the wake of the assassination attempt on President Reagan.
+Eric Goldman of IGN gave the episode a "great" 8.8 out of 10 and wrote, "This was a notable episode of The Americans, involving the first big real life 'event' the show has used, as Elizabeth and Philip found everything in turmoil in the wake of the assassination attempt on President Reagan.
 In the process, 'In Control' managed to once more skillfully blend the Jennings' spy life and marital life into one highly dramatic mixture."

 Emily St. James of The A.V.
 Club gave the episode a B+ grade and wrote, "Maybe my favorite thing about the show right now is the way that it's loading in these little grace notes around the edges of scenes.
 Elizabeth pretending to have been broken up about the Kennedy assassination.
-Phillip crouching in the woods beside his transmitter, sending coded messages to Moscow.
+Philip crouching in the woods beside his transmitter, sending coded messages to Moscow.
 The couple having to scramble to get out of a tight spot when they’re caught outside of the Defense Secretary's house.
 All of these things make the show feel lived-in [...] and that's one of the reasons it's become so compelling, so quickly."

 Alan Sepinwall of HitFix wrote, "Another really strong outing, and one that managed to still examine the state of the Jennings marriage – and the Beeman marriage, for that matter – in the midst of all the chaos."
 Matt Zoller Seitz of Vulture gave the episode a 4-star rating out of 5 and wrote, "The Americans is shaping up to be as historically conscious a drama as Mad Men, with actual events driving and transforming the characters' lives.
 But the interaction between fact and fiction seemed awkward, at times inorganic.
-I believe that the stress over the shootings and the possibility of a 'coup' would dredge up Phillip and Elizabeth's American-dream-versus-Russian-loyalty issues, but I didn't like how the episode handled it."
+I believe that the stress over the shootings and the possibility of a 'coup' would dredge up Philip and Elizabeth's American-dream-versus-Russian-loyalty issues, but I didn't like how the episode handled it."

 Jarrett Kruse of Den of Geek wrote, "What wowed me the most was that The Americans is able to implement things from previous episodes as counter measures to the possibility of World War III.
 This is not just a stand-alone episode; The Americans has quietly been waiting for something of this magnitude to happen on their watch.
 The allusions made in previous episodes are important things to remember in this type of series.
 Storylines that you think are dormant boomerang back unexpectedly, much to the viewer's delight."
 Carla Day of TV Fanatic gave the episode a 4.8-star rating out of 5 and wrote, "The Americans has been exceptional in this way.
 The end of the war may be known, but the ride along the way is full of tension and victories by both sides."